1.9 C

 In 1669, Queen Dowager Hedvig Eleonora purchased the palace and renamed it Ulriksdal in 1684 after her grandson Prince Ulrik.
 Throughout its history, the palace served as a royal residence during the reigns of King Adolf Fredrik and Queen Lovisa Ulrika.

 In 1821, it transitioned to serve as a military hospital before eventually returning to royal use.
-Disabled veterans from the Finnish War were allowed to reside at the castle (The Finnish War of 1808-1809 was fought between Sweden and the Russian Empire).
+Disabled veterans from the Finnish War were allowed to reside at the castle (the Finnish War of 1808-1809 was fought between Sweden and the Russian Empire).

 Notable features